jasminekaursingh/ezScan/README.md

 # ezScan
+**IN PROGRESS*
-automated network scanning and parsing
+automated network scanning and parsing that I began working on in July 2022 during my red-team internship

 Dependencies: